Anku1903/data_engineer_assessment/docs/README.md

 2. **Second Normal Form (2NF):** Builds on 1NF by removing partial dependencies—every non-key column depends on the entire primary key.
 3. **Third Normal Form (3NF):** Removes transitive dependencies—non-key columns depend only on the primary key, not on other non-key columns.

-#### Schema design and rationale
+### Schema design and tables

-We split the data into seven tables, each focused on a single business domain, and linked via surrogate keys to eliminate redundancy and enforce referential integrity:
+We split the data into 7 tables, each focused on a single business domain, and linked via surrogate keys to eliminate redundancy and enforce referential integrity:

 1. **Address\_info**
-   **Columns:** `Address_ID (PK)`, `Address`, `Street_Address`, `City`, `State`, `Zip` **Why:** Centralizes all address details so that every property record points to a single address, avoiding repeated city/state text across rows.
+   **Columns:** `Address_ID (PK)`, `Address`, `Street_Address`, `City`, `State`, `Zip`

+   **Why:** Centralizes all address details so that every property record points to a single address, avoiding repeated city/state text across rows.

 2. **Property**